ondre86/Big-Word-Game/README.md

 It's based on a game that my mother, _an English teacher with over 20 years of experience_, would play with my siblings and I on long road trips.

-**Why did I create and design this app?**
-- To strengthen my coding, design, and user interaction skills
-- It was personal and engaging for me to actualize one of my childhood games
-- I felt a need to provide more engaging ***educational*** experiences catered to all ages

-  - It's a fun way for children to test and expand their vocabulary
-  - It's also a fun way for older people to retain their mental acuity

-**Challenges I faced during development**
-- Choosing a JS framework that made the most sense for the project
-- Leaning new skills and incorporating new technologies

-  - Sass, Vue.JS, Node.JS, Express, WebSockets, HTTP Headers + Security, 3rd party JS Libraries, Using REST APIs, Asynchronous JavaScript, Railway, Git + GitHub, NPM
-- Understanding full-stack development (how front-ends & back-ends communicate)
-- Understanding deployments and environment variables
-- Constant user interface revisions during solo and focus group testing
-- Bug finding and fixing (locally & in production)
-- Compression and file-size management

 ## Tech Stack
 - HTML
 - [Sass](https://sass-lang.com/) (CSS)